 2. Majoring in Computer Science

-Approximately 4% of all US undergraduates chose computer or informational science majors in 2016-17, according to the NCES.
+Approximately 4% of all US undergraduates chose computer or informational science degree programs in 2016-17, according to the NCES.
 It is an exciting time to be a computer science major: graduates with computer science degrees have the opportunity to make a real difference through technology in industries as varied as health care and education.
 Since students can apply computer science skills to almost any employment sector, it is one of the best degrees for people who are analytical and logical but not sure which industry is right for them.

 Computer science classes: Computer science classwork includes a lot of math, from calculus to statistics and linear algebra.
 You can also expect to take core classes in abstract data types, algorithm design, and computer organization.
 From there, the computer science courses get more specific and intensive and could cover anything from data visualization to robotics.